PrefectHQ/prefect/docs/concepts/schedules.md

 ## Creating schedules

-You create a schedule by defining a `schedule` parameter as part of the [deployment specification](/concepts/deployments/#deployment-specifications) for a deployment.
+You create a schedule by including a `schedule` parameter as part of the [deployment specification](/concepts/deployments/#deployment-specifications) for a deployment.

 First, import the schedule class that you want to use, then define the `schedule` parameter using an instance of that class.